samblouir/birdie/README.md

   Birdie is designed to be hackable.
 Easily add new objectives, custom reward functions, and other pipeline components to experiment with different strategies.

 - **Paper**
-   Birdie was published at EMNLP 2024, where it brought SSMs and Transformer models to state-of-the-art performance on several tasks, compared to standard next token prediction training.
+   Birdie was published at EMNLP 2024, where it we saw strong benefits versus standard next token prediction training on several NLP comprehension and retrieval tasks.

 ---

 ## Installation

-### Simplest approach
+### Simplest install approach

+First, install birdie.
    ```bash
    pip install git+https://github.com/samblouir/birdie.git
    ```

-   Please see "example_usage/example.py" for an example of how to use Birdie with your Torch (or, with minimal modifications, JAX) training loop.
+Then see "example_usage/example.py" for an example of how to use Birdie with your Torch (or, with minimal modifications, JAX) training loop.

 ## Dataloader Debugging